-- The Planning Director shall keep copies of the comprehensive Comprehensive planPlan, the city community development code, adopted community Community plans-Plans and functional Functional plans Plans on file at city hall and at all branches of the city library for inspection by the public.
-The Planning Department shall notify citizens and government agencies that copies of such adopted plans are available for public review and distribution.
-The Planning Department shall notify citizens and government agencies that copies of the adopted plan are available for review. - The Planning Commission considers and reviews amendments to the Comprehensive Plan, Functional Plans, Community Plans and the Molalla Development Code.
+- The Planning Director shall keep copies of the Comprehensive Plan, the city's Development Code, adopted Community Plans and Functional Plans on file at city hall and at all branches of the city library for inspection by the public.
+The Planning Department shall notify citizens and government agencies that copies of such adopted plans are available for public review and distribution. - The Planning Commission considers and reviews amendments to the Comprehensive Plan, Functional Plans, Community Plans and the Molalla Development Code.
 The Planning Commission also acts as a decision-making body in reviewing quasi-judicial land use applications.
 At its discretion, the Council may assign this quasi-judicial review function to a land use hearings officer.